 What started as a year-long project to mark the Bechdel Test’s 30th anniversary in 2015 is now an ongoing celebration of films that succeed in representing women in a positive and progressive light.
+We look to the unearth hidden gems and new releases, and cover the spectrum of those who identify as female.
 We host events at various venues in London and go nationwide when we can.

 We screen throughout the year and cover as many genres as possible.
 We love talking about film and always aim to have a post-screening discussion, usually with special guest speakers.

 The Bechdel Test Fest is not just-for-women!
 We love men too.
 We particularly love men who come to our events, get involved and make films that portray a genuine, fair and accurate representation of their opposite sex.

 The festival is for everyone!
 Our program aims to include seasonal films of all genres and caters for all ages.